Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 ### Default route installation:
 If the RA’s router lifetime is non-zero, `slaacd` installs an IPv6 default route via the RA source.

 **`slaacd` only processes RAs on interfaces configured for `inet6 autoconf` in `hostname.if`.
-It does not serve LAN clients - its scope is inbound RAs from upstream.**
+It does not serve downstream LAN clients - its scope is inbound RAs from upstream.**

 ## 2. `dhcp6leased` - DHCPv6 client and PD handler
 `dhcp6leased` is OpenBSD’s built-in DHCPv6 client daemon, introduced in 7.3 and now the standard for 7.7.